alanmaizon/Software-Development/Week5/README.md

 ## Lab 4: `Camino.java`

-I came with this idea after a having a wonderful retreat where I learnt about St. Ignatius' spiritual excercises, the idea was designing the dinamic using nested `if` statements.
+I came with this idea after a having a wonderful retreat where I learnt about St. Ignatius' spiritual exercises, the idea was designing the dynamic using nested `if` statements.
 It is a very engaging meditation over the gospels and it's worth to give it a try.
 You can see the flowchart with the processes involved.

-Input (yes/no)
+Input is basic (yes/no) and the Output is a String.
-Output (string)

 ```mermaid
 flowchart TB